• Skip to primary navigation

 Remove the chicken and dip it into the tapioca starch seasoning blend.
 Toss the chicken to coat it.

-Step 3: In a Dutch oven or large 12-inch cast-iron skillet, heat the oil to 350-375º F. Use a digital thermometer to measure the temperature Gently drop the chicken into the hot oil.
+Step 3: In a Dutch oven or large 12-inch cast-iron skillet, heat the oil to 350-375º F. Use a digital thermometer to measure the temperature.
+Gently drop the chicken into the hot oil.
 Be careful of the hot oil spattering out of the pan!

-HINT: I recommend using either canola oil or avocado oil because they are good at high heat.
+HINT: I recommend using canola or avocado oil because they are good at high heat.
 Do NOT use olive oil or other low smoke point oils or the flavor will turn out rancid.

-Step 4: Use long metal tongs to flip the chicken over, so both sides cook evenly.
+Step 4: Use long metal tongs to flip the chicken over so both sides cook evenly.
 Cooking time will vary by the cut of chicken you use and whether it is bone-in or boneless.
 Be sure the internal temperature of the meat is 165º F.

 If you want to try one of my old Texan favorites...you need to try this easy Gluten Free Chicken Fried Steak recipe!!
 If you make chicken nuggets with this recipe, you can use them for my Gluten Free Orange Chicken!